daveta/analytics/Analytics Data Sources and Schema.md

 r.Context.Cloud.RoleName = "Facebook Channel"; // this is the name of the node on app map
 ```
 **NEW WORK FOR CHANNEL**

-In addition to the "Correlation ID" a "Dependency ID" is required to fully light up Application Insights.
+- Dependency ID : In addition to the "Correlation ID" a "Dependency ID" is required to fully light up Application Insights.

-We also want to track a bot as a depdency, so we will add a dependency call.
+We also want to track a bot as a dependency, so we will add a dependency call.

 ```csharp
 var d = new DependencyTelemetry(